Close Menu

 Procedural legitimacy in election processes directly influences whether the policy community trusts that outcomes—both policy and governance—reflect communal will rather than arbitrary decision.
 External stakeholders such as ICANN have publicly called for transparency, fairness, and adherence to established procedures in AFRINIC’s Board elections.

-Recent proposals for the upcoming election (by 30 September 2025) include removing proxies and Powers of Attorney, enforcing entirely online voting, and forming a new NomCom with one representative per African sub-region.
+Recent proposals for the election (September 2025) include removing proxies and Powers of Attorney, enforcing entirely online voting, and forming a new NomCom with one representative per African sub-region.
 These changes are argued to correct past breaches, but critics claim many of the changes may violate AFRINIC’s bylaws or Mauritian company law, which allow proxies and existing NomCom rules.

 Also read: AFRINIC election: Voter fraud uncovered as ECom member threatens to resign